tomerOko/microai/prompts/main.md

 add comments to explain the bussines logic you chosen if needed

 write the actual consumers logic.

+remember to handle the new user creation and user update events from the 'signup' service

 dont forget that each service should handle new user creation and user update events from the 'signup' service!